Committed (Canadian TV series)

-Committed is a Canadian adult animated sitcom that aired on CTV in Canada in 2001, and WE: Women's Entertainment in the U.S. in 2002, based on the U.S. comic strip of the same name by Michael Fry, better known for Over the Hedge.
+Committed is an adult animated sitcom based on the comic strip of the same name by Michael Fry, co-produced by Nelvana Limited and Philippine Animation Studio Inc., the series aired on CTV from March 3 to June 8, 2001, and was broadcast by WE: Women's Entertainment as WE TV’s first scripted original series in the United States.

 Content

 The show is based on the comic strip of the same name.
-It features father Joe Larsen, his wife Liz, their children, Tracy, Zelda, and Nicholas; and their pet dog, Bob.
+It features mother Liz Larsen, her husband Joe, their children, Tracy, Zelda, and Nicholas; and their pet dog, Bob.
 The show's comedy focuses on the parents' attempts to balance their careers and personal lives while raising their children.
 Interludes of the cartoon feature Bob acting as a Greek chorus.
 Bob also breaks the fourth wall throughout the series.

-The show features celebrity voice talents such as Eugene Levy as Joe Larsen, Catherine O' Hara as Liz Larsen, Andrea Martin as Frances Wilder, and Dave Foley as Bob the Dog.
+The show features celebrity voice talents such as Eugene Levy as Joe Larsen, Catherine O'Hara as Liz Larsen, Andrea Martin as Frances Wilder, and Dave Foley as Bob the Dog.

+Famous country singer celebrity Trisha Yearwood performs the theme song.